-as in (23b).
-D-alternatives of a disjunctive include the disjunctive itself and functions to its disjuncts, as in (24).
+the same scale, as in (23b).
+D-alternatives of a disjunctive include the disjunctive itself (which is interpreted as join, see footnote 10) and functions to its disjuncts, as in (24).
 As for quantifiers, Chierchia (2013: pp. 138) assumes that a quantificational determiner carries a syntactic domain variable D, interpreted via an assignment function as g(D), and that the D-alternatives are derived by assigning this variable a value that is a subset of g(D), as in (25).
 The same as F-alternatives, σ -alternatives and D-alternatives grow point-wise.